all4you/redant/README.md

 ## Bean Manager

-All objects can be managed by using Bean annotation,and object can be injected automatically by using Autowired annotation.It's very easy to use them like you are doing it with spring
+All objects can be managed by using Bean annotation,and object can be injected automatically by using Autowired annotation.

+It's very easy to use them like you are doing it with spring.

 **Tips：** More information please see wiki: [Bean][1]